-Using an isolated power supply to power the high-side device has the advantage that it will work regardless of continued GaN device switching or duty cycle.
-It can also power the high-side device before device switching begins, eliminating the power-loss concern of switching with an unpowered LMG341xR150 (see Startup and Slew Rate with Bootstrap High-Side Supply for details).
-Finally, a properly-selected isolated supply will contribute fewer parasitics to the switching GaN device, increasing design efficiency.
+Using an isolated power supply to power the high-side device has the advantage that it will work regardless of continued power-stage switching or duty cycle.
+It can also power the high-side device before power-stage switching begins, eliminating the power-loss concern of switching with an unpowered LMG341xR070 (see Startup and Slew Rate with Bootstrap High-Side Supply for details).
+Finally, a properly-selected isolated supply will contribute fewer parasitics to the switching power stage, increasing power-stage efficiency.
 However, the isolated power supply solution is larger and more expensive than the bootstrap solution.

 The isolated supply can be constructed from an output of a flyback or FlyBuck™ converter, or using an isolated power module.
 When using an unregulated supply, ensure that the input to the LMG341xR070 does not exceed the maximum supply voltage.
 If necessary, a 18 V zener to clamp the VDD voltage supplied by the isolated power converter.
 Minimizing the inter-winding capacitance of the isolated power supply or transformer is necessary to reduce switching loss in hard-switched applications.